ashtonjamesd/cstr8/README.md

-# Cstr8
+# Strizzle

-Cstr8 (see-straight) is (another) modern string utility library, designed for safety and readability.
+Strizzle is (another) modern string utility library, designed for safety and readability.

 <br/>